Open Bible Data Home About News OET Key

 give them something to drink if they are thirsty.

-22 Do so because by doing so you will shame them, as if you are pouring burning coals on top of them,
+22 Do so because by doing so you will shame them, as if you were pouring burning coals on top of them,

 and Yahweh will reward you for doing so.

-23 When wind blows from the north, rain will fall.
+23 When wind blows from the north, that produces rain.

-In the same way, when people tell the secrets of others, people get angry.
+Similarly, when people tell the secrets of others, that produces angry people.

 24 It is better to live alone in a corner of a housetop